 This statement is made pursuant to the requirements of Section 54 of the Modern Slavery Act 2015 on behalf of SEATRIEVER INTERNATIONAL HOLDINGS LIMITED (‘SEATRIEVER’) and its subsidiaries such as Illoom Balloon Limited.

-We are fully committed to combat slavery and human trafficking.
+We are fully committed to combatting slavery and human trafficking.

-The companies conducting business within the United Kingdom that are part of the SEATRIEVER group of companies are engaged in a range of activities, including, among other things: the production, promotion and distribution of entrepreneurial products.
+The companies conducting business within the United Kingdom that are part of the SEATRIEVER group of companies are engaged in a range of activities, including, among other things: the production, promotion and distribution of consumer goods products.

-This wide range of businesses necessarily has supply chains that are highly varied in terms of types of supply and their locations, as well as the potential risks associated with possible labour-related abuses in each supply chain.
+These businesses necessarily have supply chains that are highly varied in terms of types of supply and their locations, as well as the potential risks associated with possible labour-related abuses in each supply chain.
 We therefore focus our efforts on preventing abuses in such supply chains according to the differing levels of risk.

 SEATRIEVER is committed to fostering safe, inclusive and respectful workplaces.
 In support of this commitment, our Employee Handbook includes an expectation of respect for all employees and sub-contractors.

-In addition, our HR team strives to ensure compliance by all parts of our businesses with applicable employment law in the working conditions of employees, and those workers within third party distributors providing us with various services.
-In our agreements with distributors, we require that they also comply with applicable laws.
+In addition, our HR team strives to ensure compliance by all parts of our businesses with applicable employment law in the working conditions of employees, and those workers within third party companies providing us with various services.
+In our agreements with third parties, we require that they also comply with applicable laws.

 Our policy on slavery and human trafficking: